yasserqureshi1/YasMonitors-info/index.md

 ## How it works
 The process is very simple and follows the steps below:
-1. You sign through our Google Form
+1. You sign up through our Google Form
 2. If selected, you will be granted access to the YasMonitors Discord channel which will be used for updates on new monitors, mentions of any price changes and details of any downtime
 3. You can purchase as many monitors as you want (for now capped at a maximum of 5 monitors per person).
 Each monitor is a monthly subscription and you will be able to unsubscribe at anytime
 4. You provide the webhooks for each monitor that you purchase